 If the weather’s cold, lawn growth will be very slow, so you may be able to leave it alone until the start of spring.
 Milder weather will mean you’ll have to get the mower out at some point during the winter, though!

-Keep your flowerbeds cheerful with plants such as snowdrops and crocus, and plant bare root roses in a sunny spot now for a riot of summer colour.
+Keep your flowerbeds cheerful with bulbs such as snowdrops and crocus, and plant bare root roses in a sunny spot now for a riot of summer colour.

-Dan Cooper blogs as The Frustrated Gardener and says adding colour he can enjoy from indoors also keeps him going through the winter months, too.
+Dan Cooper blogs as The Frustrated Gardener and says adding colour he can enjoy from indoors also keeps him going through the winter months.
 He recommends planning and planting a few cheerful containers in spots near to the house to spur you on:

 Investigate violas, miniature cyclamen and English ivy to create your own potted winter wonderland.